ShimmyMySherbet/MusixClient/README.md

 <img src="https://i.ibb.co/tbsRSfx/Musix-Main-BDROP.png" width="400px">

-# Note: Currently not fully operational
-Recent changes to Youtube has rendered parts of Musix unstable, fixes are in progress

 # Still in early stages of development

 The downloader itself it contained in Musix.Core.
 Musix Desktop has yet been started, and Musix.Console is being used for the early development process.